 This is why you can expect a much higher cost of boiler for this kind of boiler service, as there are more steps involved than replacing the system with a new boiler.

-Most boiler companies will charge such high prices for this kind of service as it makes the task slightly easier to bear when you know there will be a nice pay-check at the end of it.
+Most boiler companies will charge such high prices for this kind of service as it makes the task slightly easier to bear when you know there will be a nice paycheck.

-Typically a boiler installer could charge you between £500 - £2000 just for the labour of your new boiler installation thats if its a gas system, the boiler cost varies heavily for LPG or Oil.
+Typically, a boiler installer could charge you between £1,500 and £4,500, this is for both materials and the installation of the new boiler.
+If it's a gas system, the new boiler costs can vary heavily for LPG or Oil.

 iHeat includes this in the price with the combi boilers.